 What should I do now?

-Please sign up using the EventsAir link in your email to give us any information we need to know for the course.
-The young people from your Unit who have signed up for the course will also need to fill in a registration page on EventsAir so please encourage them to do this as soon as possible.
-This should be completed by Sunday, 24th June.
+Please ensure that you have completed phase 2 of your registration in EventsAir by Tuesday 6th November.
+The Personal Emergency Contact you enter during this process should be available on 10th November.
+The young people from your Unit who have signed up for the course will also need to have completed phase 2 of registration on EventsAir so please encourage them to do this as soon as possible.
+This should be completed by Tuesday 6th November.

 What should I bring?